IUCompilerCourse/IU-Fall-2021/lectures/Aug-31.md

 In what order should we do these passes?

 Gordian Knot:
 * instruction selection
 * register/stack allocation

+Doing instruction selection first enables improved register allocation.
+For example, instruction selection reveals which function parameters live in which registers.

+On the other hand, we should do instruction selection after register allocation because register allocation may fail to put some variables in registers, and x86 instructions may each only access one memory location (non-register), so the compiler must choose different instruction sequences depending on the register allocation.

+solution:
-solution: do instruction selection optimistically, assuming all
+1. do instruction selection optimistically, assuming all variables are assigned to registers
-	  registers then do register allocation then patch up the instructions
+2. then do register allocation
+3. then patch up the instructions using a reserved register (rax)

 ## Overview of the Passes for Racket and Python L_Var compilers